UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton.lagda.md

     ( assoc)
 ```

-### Constructing eckmann-hilton using the naturality condition the operation of whiskering a fixed 2-path by a 1-path
+### Constructing eckmann-hilton using the naturality condition of the operation of whiskering a fixed 2-path by a 1-path

 #### The motivation